craft-snippets/Craft-image-toolbox/README.md

 * `usePlaceholders` - if placeholder should be generated if image is missing (asset object equals `null`).
 Default: `true`.
 * `placeholderClass` - CSS class added to `<img>` inside `<picture>` element if placeholder image is displayed.
 Default: `is-placeholder`.
 * `useImagerForSvg` - if imager should be used also for SVG images.
 Default: `false`.
-* `placeholderUrl` - URL of placeholder image. `{width}` and `{height}` in URL will be replaced with width andheight of placeholder.
+* `placeholderUrl` - URL of placeholder image. `{width}` and `{height}` in URL will be replaced with width and height of placeholder.
 If this settings is empty, SVG placeholder will be used.
-* `transformLayouts` - read more in "Transform layouts" section of documentation.
+* `transformLayouts` - pre-defined transform settings.
+Read more in "Transform layouts" section of documentation.